 Bonita Pebam has been involved in working for the sake of queer communities in Manipur since 2008.
 She is based in Imphal and associated with transgender community group All Manipur Nupi Maanbi Association (AMaNA) and NGO SAATHII.

-Brindaalakshmi K. is a researcher working at the intersections of gender, sexuality and technology.
-She is currently working on a study titled 'Gendering of Development Data: Beyond the Binary' with the Centre for Internet & Society, Bangalore.
+Brindaalakshmi K. is a queer-feminist researcher working at the intersections of gender, sexuality and technology.
+They authored the study titled 'Gendering of Development Data: Beyond the Binary' for the Centre for Internet & Society, Bangalore as part of the Big Data for Development (BD4D) Network.